 There are a number of other cloud storage services that might suit you.
 IDrive is a popular choice for both personal business cloud storage, and works out cheaper, with its 5TB Personal package starting at $52.12 a year (reduced price as of May 2021).

 However, IDrive doesn’t give you unlimited users, where Zoolz for business does.
-You can read our IDrive Personal cloud backup review for more information.
+You can read our IDrive Personal cloud backup review for more information, or our IDrive review to learn more about its business service.

 Dropbox is another well-known service with both personal and business options.
 The free personal plan gives you 2GB of storage and one user—double what Zoolz offers—and its paid plans come with more storage, too.
 Read our Dropbox review to find out more about the personal version, and our Dropbox Business review for our thoughts on the business option.